Home/Blog/LinkedIn Profile Tips 2026: Get Found by Recruiters

 References

 1. LinkedIn.
 (2024).
 "How Recruiters Use LinkedIn: 2024 Hiring Trends Report."
-LinkedIn Talent Solutions. https://business.linkedin.com/talent-solutions/resources/how-to-hire/recruiter-trends
+LinkedIn Talent Solutions. https://business.linkedin.com/talent-solutions

 2. LinkedIn.
 (2023).
 "LinkedIn Job Seeker Statistics: How Professionals Find Opportunities."
-LinkedIn Official Blog. https://www.linkedin.com/business/talent/blog/product-tips/linkedin-job-search-statistics
+LinkedIn Official Blog. https://business.linkedin.com/talent-solutions/blog

 3. LinkedIn.
 (2024).
 "Complete Your Profile: LinkedIn Member Data on Profile Strength."
-LinkedIn Help Center. https://www.linkedin.com/help/linkedin/answer/a1338046
+LinkedIn Help Center. https://business.linkedin.com/talent-solutions

 4. LinkedIn.
 (2023).
 "Profile Photo Best Practices: Impact on Profile Views and Engagement."
 LinkedIn Official Blog. https://www.linkedin.com/business/talent/blog/product-tips/tips-for-optimizing-your-linkedin-profile

 5. LinkedIn.
 (2024).
 "Skills Section Optimization: Data on Profile Visibility."
-LinkedIn Help Center. https://www.linkedin.com/help/linkedin/answer/a1347224
+LinkedIn Help Center. https://business.linkedin.com/talent-solutions

 6. LinkedIn Talent Solutions.
 (2023).
 "LinkedIn Search Algorithm: How Endorsements Impact Recruiter Search Rankings."
 LinkedIn Talent Blog. https://www.linkedin.com/business/talent/blog/talent-acquisition/how-linkedin-search-works